 The eCommerce distribution system is never static, as new technologies cause fundamental changes in how distribution works.
-Societal disruptions, like those caused by the COVID-19 pandemic, can also lead to changes in the way producers and supply chain managers handle their distribution networks, including eCommerce fulfillment.
+Societal disruptions, like those caused by the COVID-19 pandemic, can also lead to changes in the way producers and supply chain managers handle the future of distribution networks, including eCommerce fulfillment.

-The future of distribution is changing more quickly every year.
+The future of distribution is challenging and changing more quickly every year.

 Producers, distributors, and retailers compete for market share and a bigger slice of the overall pie with unpredictable outcomes.
 Using innovative approaches, some companies attempt to cover an entire market segment, from production to retail.
 Others specialize in becoming an all-purpose intermediary or try to excel in a particular niche.

 Examining which new technologies are likely to roll out over the next few years and how they will impact the existing distribution system can yield clues to the future of distribution.

 A historical perspective and an overview of today’s distribution system will help put future developments into perspective.
 While manufacturing and consumer needs change relatively slowly, the distribution system can change overnight as companies implement disruptive new technologies.
 Those businesses not adapting get left behind.